ZertoPublic/Z4K/docs/HowToRunZertoOperations.md

 ## Log Collection

+Zerto for Kubernetes uses Apache log4net™ logging framework to generate, collect and output log statements.

+#### Log Volume Size
+- A ZKM service can have up to 200 log files.
+- A ZKM-PX service can have up to 50 log files.

+#### Log Rotation
+- Log files are automatically archived when the log file size exceeds 10MB.
+- Archived log files can be deleted manually.

+#### Required Storage
+- A log file is 0.6MB after automatic archiving.

+Therefore:
+- A ZKM service needs 200 x 0.6MB = ~120MB
+- A ZKM-PX service needs 50 x 0.5MB = ~30MB

+#### Log Location
-Zerto for Kubernetes logs are collected by the system and automatically uploaded to Amazon S3.
+Logs are automatically uploaded to Amazon S3 bucket.

-Log location: S3 bucket

 ### Ad Hoc Log Collection

-Use one of the following methods:
+Use one of the following methods to generate logs.

 #### Ad Hoc Log Collection Method 1
 Run the following command, which runs a script on Zerto Kubernetes Manager Proxy (ZKM-PX) in the background: